Police Review Panel

 Emily Gunston has been deputy legal director at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs since August 2018.
 She directs and supervises all of the committee’s criminal legal system reform work.
 She is responsible for significant cases and matters related to police accountability, prison conditions, parole and compassionate release, and the criminalization of poverty.
 Her work in this area includes individual and class action litigation, as well as policy, regulatory and legislative initiatives to mitigate the harshest conditions of confinement and reduce unnecessary and discriminatory contact with the criminal system and its effects.

-Before joining the committee, Gunston was a deputy chief in the Special Litigation Section of the Civil Rights Division of the U.S. Department of Justice, where she helped lead the division’s group conducting pattern or practice investigations of police departments.
-Gunston led the investigation of the Chicago Police Department and played leadership roles in the investigation of and work to reform other police agencies, including the New Orleans Police Department and the Cleveland Division of Police.
-Her work included litigating and negotiating settlement agreements to resolve investigative findings, as well as ensuring those agreements were effectively implemented.
-During her nine years with the Special Litigation Section, Gunston also investigated and litigated cases regarding conditions of confinement in jails and prisons and cases to ensure that persons with disabilities are not unnecessarily segregated in institutions in violation of the Americans with Disabilities Act.
+Previously, Gunston was a deputy chief in the Special Litigation Section of the Civil Rights Division of the U.S. Department of Justice, where she helped lead the division’s group conducting pattern-or-practice investigations of police departments.
+She led the investigation of the Chicago Police Department and played leadership roles in the investigation of and work to reform other police agencies, including the New Orleans Police Department and the Cleveland Division of Police.

 Petrowski started his government service as a U.S. Army officer and served exclusively in Special Forces, initially as a Special Forces operator and later as a JAG officer assigned to Special Forces.
 He deployed to Africa, the Middle East, Southwest Asia, Central America and Haiti.
 After leaving active duty and before entering the FBI, he practiced corporate law in Boston and taught at Northeastern University.